CivityNL/SCOREwater-Java/civity-rest-client/README.md

 mvn clean install
 ```

-The library should now be available in your loal Maven repository.
+The library should now be available in your local Maven repository.